ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 After pairing, signals sent from the shifters to the derailleurs should be functioning.
 Try the shift switches of the two shifters and verify the derailleurs are moving each in their both shifting directions.

 Download and install the #[E-Tube Project App](https://bike.shimano.com/en-US/e-tube/project.html){} onto your phone.
 The app will be necessary later to make gear shifting adjustments and to install software updates into the gearing system.
-Follow the @[<cite>E-Tube Project Cyclist</cite>](https://si.shimano.com/#/en/iUM/7J4MA){} manual to set up the app and create an entry for the bike.
-Then connect the bike with the app:

-1. Start the E-Tube App (Bluetooth must be activated on the phone).
-2. Press the function button of the rear derailleur until the LED flashes blue (0.5 - 2 seconds).
+1. Press the function button of the rear derailleur until the LED flashes blue (0.5 - 2 seconds).
 The bicycle side is ready to connect.
 The unit name is displayed on the E-TUBE PROJECT screen.
+2. Start the E-Tube App (Bluetooth must be activated on the phone).
 3. Select the unit name displayed on screen.
+Follow the @[<cite>E-Tube Project Cyclist</cite>](https://si.shimano.com/#/en/iUM/7J4MA/starting_for_the_first_time/TOC_STARTING_FOR_THE_FIRST_TIME){} manual to set up the app and create an entry for the bike for the first time.

 ## Install the bottom bracket